Action1 Remote Monitoring and Management Platform constantly evolves as our development team adds new exciting features.

 - View all installed applications across the entire network in real-time, summarize by app name, see all versions installed, filter, sort, etc

-- Simplified agent deployment methodology with unattended install options
+- installation options Simplified agent deployment methodology with unattended

 - Deployment of agents to all computers in Active Directory domain, with the ability to exclude DCs and servers.